I believe that good writers are made, not born.

 I don’t usually carry a bullwhip or always wear a slouch fedora, but I worked for many years as a professional field archaeologist and later as preservation archivist.
 I’ve edited professional journals and society newsletters, and taught writing to freshman college students.
 Before that, I was a newspaper copy editor, a radio announcer, and a riding instructor!

-A few years ago, I left academia to pursue my lifelong love of storytelling.
-My favorite genres have always been fantasy, sci-fi, and historical fiction.
+I left academia to pursue my lifelong love of storytelling.
+My favorite commercial genres have always been fantasy, sci-fi, and historical fiction.
 I love to read novels that pull me into other worlds, peopled with charismatic characters and richly painted cultures.

-In September 2017, my writing life changed forever when I was lucky enough to be part of the Story Grid Editor Certification Workshop in Nashville where I and 19 other story nerds studied in-depth and in person with Shawn Coyne and Tim Grahl.
+In September 2017, my writing life changed forever when I was lucky enough to be selected for the inaugural Story Grid Editor Certification Workshop in Nashville where I and 18 other story nerds studied in-depth and in person with Shawn Coyne and Tim Grahl.
 Now I’m now part of a passionate and collaborative group of professional editors and writers whose mission is to share with others what we learned during that incredible week in Nashville.

 As a novelist and developmental editor, I know that Story Grid is one of the most practical and useful techniques a writer can leverage.
 I’m committed to helping others use the Story Grid method to improve their stories.